WinandS/Thesis/blog/blog.md

 ![output example][output file]

 That's it!
-Thank you for reading and if you want to learn more, you can find the source code, the full thesis report and a user guide [here][thesis].
+Thank you for reading and if you want to learn more, you can find the source code and the full thesis report [here][thesis].

 [WaveDrom link]: http://wavedrom.com/